English plurals: Nouns with identical singular and plural

 As a general rule, game or other animals are often referred to in the singular for the plural in a sporting context: "He shot six brace of pheasant", "Carruthers bagged a dozen tiger last year", whereas in another context such as zoology or tourism the regular plural would be used.
 Eric Partridge refers to these sporting terms as "snob plurals" and conjectures that they may have developed by analogy with the common English irregular plural animal words "deer", "sheep" and "trout".
 Similarly, nearly all kinds of fish have no separate plural form (though there are exceptions—such as rays, sharks or lampreys).
 As to the word fish itself, the plural is usually identical to the singular, although fishes is sometimes used, especially when meaning "species of fish".
 Fishes is also used in iconic contexts, such as the Bible story of the loaves and fishes, or the reference in The Godfather, "Luca Brasi sleeps with the fishes."
-The plural of the names of fishes either takes the ending -s or is the same as the singular.
+The plurals of the names of fishes either take the ending -s or is the same as the singular.

 Other nouns that have identical singular and plural forms include: